 NEC (necrotizing enterocolitis) is a leading causes of infant death, impacting thousands of babies every year in the United States.
-It is a devastating intestinal disease that primarily affects preemies.
+It is a devastating intestinal disease that primarily affects preemies and medically fragile infants.

-The NEC Society is a non-profit, tax-exempt, 501c3 organization, made up of a diverse group of healthcare practitioners, researchers, and families from across the country who seek to protect premature infants from NEC.
+The NEC Society is a non-profit, tax-exempt, 501c3 organization, made up of a diverse group of healthcare practitioners, researchers, and families from across the country who seek to improve outcomes for infants at risk of necrotizing enterocolitis.
 For more about us, check out the NEC Society’s vision.

 Our Mission: Through education, outreach, research, and advocacy, we are committed to understanding necrotizing enterocolitis and reducing its incidence.

 NEC is a leading cause of infant death and claims the lives of thousands of babies every year in the United States.
 In addition, thousands more surviving infants impacted by NEC experience extensive surgeries, lengthy hospitalizations and life-long complications.
 Despite research and medical advancements, the NEC mortality rate has not improved in over thirty years.

 - On the factors that increase the risks of NEC:

 - Antibiotics and other pharmaceuticals

 - Quick advancement of feeds

 - On the factors the reduces the risks of NEC:

 - Human milk

 Promote & Conduct Research

-- Partner with scientists whose research focuses on necrotizing enterocolitis in premature infants
+- Partner with scientists whose research focuses on necrotizing enterocolitis.

-- Develop research priorities needed to prevent, reduce, and treat necrotizing enterocolitis in premature infants
+- Develop research priorities needed to prevent, reduce, and treat necrotizing enterocolitis.